ialbert/bio/README.md

 * https://github.com/ialbert/bio/blob/master/test/test_bio_data.sh

-## Adding new tests
+## New tests

-To add a new test first run the command you wish to test
+To add a new test first run the command you wish to test, for example:

     bio foo --gff > output.gff